-Stealer’s Wheel were able to co-opt the market of electrified pop opened by Dylan and capitalize on Dylan’s prior risk-taking.
-However, the heights of the fame enjoyed by Stealer’s Wheel was short lived.
+Stealer’s Wheel were able to co-opt the market of electrified pop opened by Dylan and capitalize on Dylan’s prior risk taking.
+However, the heights of fame enjoyed by Stealer’s Wheel was short lived.
 Nobody would be able to serve Dylan’s fans like Dylan himself.

 Creators should be wary of addressing markets which are already visible.
 Peruse the 50 Most Upvoted Products on Product Hunt for example.
 Ask yourself, how many of these general-market email clients will remain viable businesses?
 Beware the siren’s call, lest ye be dashed against the rocks.

 When creating something brand new, it’s useful to organize your journey around serving one order of magnitude at a time.
 To illustrate:

 - What would need to be done to serve 1 person?

 - What would need to be done to serve 10 people?

 - …1,000 people?